simvue-io/plugins-tensorflow/README.md

 </p>

 <p align="center">
-This is a template repository which allows you to quickly create new Plugins which provide Simvue tracking and monitoring functionality to Python-based simulations.
+This plugin allows you to easily add Simvue tracking and monitoring functionality to the training and testing of ML models built using TensorFlow.
 </p>

 <div align="center">